 From the north, head towards the village of Shalbourne in Wiltshire.
-Take Rivar Road (opposite the pub) signposted towards Andover.
+Opposite the pub (SN8 3QF), take Rivar Road signposted towards Andover.
 After a mile or so, fork left for Fosbury.
 The airfield gate is on the left after about one mile.

 From the South

 From the south, head towards the village of Fosbury in Wiltshire.
 From Fosbury (SN8 3NJ) head north west and take the first road on the right signposted Shalbourne/Hungerford.
 Head up the hill and after about one mile you will find the airfield gate on the right.